hse-project/rfcs/README.md

 to discuss why certain comments were made.

-Once all comments have been resolved and discussion has reached a point of consensus, the RFC will enter a final comment period.
+Once all comments have been resolved and discussion has reached a point of consensus, the author will mark the corresponding issue in this repository as ready for a final comment period.
 This final comment period signifies to others that a decision will be made about the RFC soon (TODO: should this be a hard length of time?).

-After any potential discussion has been resolved in the final comment period, the maintainers of the project the RFC pertains to will vote on whether your RFC has been accepted.
-In this case, a successful vote means a quorum of maintainers voted yes on the RFC (TODO: should this be all maintainers? should major stakeholders get a vote like red hat if HSE+Ceph works out?).
+After any potential discussion has been resolved in the final comment period, the maintainers of the project will decide on whether or not to accept the RFC.

 In the case the RFC has been accepted, the PR will be merged.
-The RFC being accepted means that the implementation will be prioritized around existing work and work that is coming up on the road-map (TODO: link to a public road-map?).
+The RFC being accepted means that the implementation will be prioritized by the maintainers.
 External contributors or stakeholders are welcome to implement the RFC themselves if the work is not prioritized to their liking.
 The accepted RFC will then get a tracking issue on the repository of the project with a link to the